Apply to Volunteer at Newfields

 How can my team make a difference?

 Newfields is always looking for volunteers to bring our exciting programs to life for our guests.
 Your group could volunteer to get dirty and help plant flowers that will create vibrant, year-round color.
-One of our most critical projects is removing invasive plant species from the Virginia B. Fairbanks Art & Nature Park: 100 Acres to restore the native landscape.
+One of our most critical projects is removing invasive plant species from the Virginia B. Fairbanks Art & Nature Park to restore the native landscape.
 This is physical work, and a vital part of the beautification and health of Newfields' ecosystem.

 If you'd like to go behind the scenes of a big event, your team could help during Winterlights, when our campus is glowing with more than 1 million lights.
 Groups can create hand-crafted decor, stage beautiful displays, and even help guests during the evening hours.
 Whatever your interests, Newfields has a program for you and we can be flexible to meet your needs.